nova-framework/docs/basics/modules.md

 This will enable the module and tell Nova about it's existance and the order to load it in.

-Now go to **/contacts** to see your view loaded! this is an extremely simple example but is the enough to have a module working, the next steps would be to have a model and use a database.
+Now go to **/contacts** to see your view loaded! this is an extremely simple example but is enough to have a module working, the next steps would be to have a model and use a database.
 From here all the steps are the same as with the main files are documented in these docs.